Tchibo/sap-developer-roadmap/cloud-developer-roadmap/SAP Capire/Deployment.md

 > [!IMPORTANT] Disclaimer
 > This post focuses on deploying an MTA archive to an SAP BTP Cloud Foundry environment.

+> [!toDo] First explain the concept of a 'Multi-target Application'
+> ...and the fact that its micro-services defined and required are described in the mta.yaml.
+That the microservices defined and required are created on the BTP runtime at time of deployment.
+That a BTP sub account, organization and space need to be connected at time of deployment as it identifies the Cloud Foundry runtime that the MTA should run on.
+That microservices of an MTA share credentials with each other through service binding.
+Thus creating conceptual understanding before going into the operational functioning of deployment.

 After generating the MTAR archive of your [[SAP Capire]] project, deploy it to the target [[SAP BTP Subaccount]] using the [[cf CLI]].
 First, log in to the subaccount:

 ```bash